Frequently Asked Questions. Still don't see what you're looking for? Ask The Advisor

 How does the part numbering system work?

-What is the temperature rating for your parts?
+What is the temperature rating of your parts?

 What is the max temperature that a ferrite core can be subjected to before permanent damage occurs?